- Save money - up to 88 percent of self-support tuition

 NSU and high school Rising Scholars instructors will meet regularly and work collaboratively to develop and implement curriculum.
 NSU faculty also support and evaluate the high school Rising Scholars instructors.
 Rising Scholars Program instructors also complete annual discipline-specific professional development.

 RSP credits are accepted by all South Dakota regental universities and most institutions outside the state.
 Students are responsible for consulting with the institution of their choice regarding transferability of credits earned.
 The final course grade will appear on an NSU transcript.
 Students can request an official transcript at Transcripts and Diplomas or print an unofficial transcript through WebAdvisor.

 Students may choose to take the AP exam in addition to receiving college credit from NSU.

 Qualified students should follow these easy steps to register:

 - Complete and submit the NSU Rising Scholars Registration Form.
-Upon submission, a confirmation message will be sent to the email address listed in the K12.sd.us email address field.
+Upon submission, a confirmation message will be sent to the email address listed in the K12 email address field.

-- Print the registration form, sign, get a parent/guardian signature, and deliver to your high school Rising Scholars teacher/coordinator.
+- Print the registration form, sign, get a parent/guardian signature, then deliver to your high school Rising Scholars teacher/coordinator.
 The high school is responsible for submitting the registration form to NSU.

 For more information or help with registration, contact NSU Rising Scholars Director Terry Piatz or a participating high school.